 A Shoreland Permit (PDF) is required when one of the following projects occurs within the unincorporated Townships or the Village of Somers.
 Note: the more common projects that occur within the County include, but are not limited to the following:

-Shoreline stabilization - includes projects such as retaining walls, riprap or bio-revetment installation to prevent erosion.
+Shoreline stabilization This includes projects, such as retaining walls, riprap or bio-revetment installation to prevent erosion.

-Dredging or removal of sediments from streams or lake beds - includes agricultural sediment removal projects or dredging near the shoreline for watercraft docking.
+Dredging or removal of sediments from streams or lake beds This includes agricultural sediment removal projects or dredging near the shoreline for watercraft docking.

 To promote public health, safety and welfare

 To achieve the purposes of s.281.31, Wisconsin Statutes